-20¢ Roanoke Voyages
+1984 20¢ Roanoke Voyages

-Issue Date: July 13, 1984
+First Day of Issue: July 13, 1984

-Printed By: American Bank Note Company
+Printed by: American Bank Note Company

 Printing Method: Photogravure

-On July 13, 1584, the first of three Roanoke voyages arrived in present-day North Carolina.
+History the stamp represents: On July 13, 1584, the first of three Roanoke voyages arrived in present-day North Carolina.

 Sir Walter Raleigh, who had quickly earned the favor of Queen Elizabeth I, funded the voyages.
 On March 25, 1584, the queen issued Raleigh a royal charter to “discover, search, find out, and view such remote heathen and barbarous Lands, Countries, and territories … to have, hold, occupy, and enjoy” in exchange for one-fifth of all the gold and silver mined there.
-The charter also stated that Raleigh must established a settlement within seven years or lose the right to do so.
+The charter also stated that Raleigh must establish a settlement within seven years or lose the right to do so.

 Raleigh didn’t personally lead any of his expeditions, but he funded and authorized them.
 The first expedition, under the command of Philip Amada and Arthur Barlowe, departed England on April 27, 1584.
 Less than three months later it arrived on the coast of North Carolina on July 13.
 Upon their landing, they were the first people to wave the English flag above the New World’s shores.

 A second voyage departed England in 1585.
 Its members returned in 1586 due to food shortages and hostile Indians.
 The third voyage brought 91 men, 17 women, and nine children to Roanoke Island in 1587.
-Their leader, John White, left the colony and returned to England to get badly needed supplies.
-He was unable to return for three years.

 Among those that made the voyage were Governor John White, his daughter Eleanor, and her husband Ananias Dare.
 Pregnant during the journey, Eleanor gave birth to a baby girl on August 18, and named her Virginia.
 She was the first of two children known to be born in the colony.